There are two types of people in the world. People who love meetings and people who hate them.

 Meetings come in all shapes and sizes but one thing is for sure, they are either a great experience for all attendees and perceived as time well spent, or they can be a mental drain and a complete waste of time.

-The person who initiates the meeting needs to know how to plan for and facilitate an effective meeting.
+The person who initiates the meeting needs to know how to make meetings effective.

 Let’s discuss some things you can do to make meetings more effective.